-Assignment for Stepping Fourth Part 3: List your contribution to the ongoing problems of fear in your life.
+Assignment for Stepping Fourth Part 3, Column 4: List your contribution to the ongoing problems of fear in your life.

 The column heading asks, How did I contribute to the problem?
 One of the following suggestions that I take from my own life, may shed some light:

 - Refusing to take action, denying personal responsibility

 - Trying harder or using self-discipline to force my solutions

 - Ignoring reality: denial, fantasy, pretending and escapism